roeeSch/ObjDet/writeup.md

 In the image above, I plotted all the bounding boxes found by the svc with the sliding windows.

 In order to obtain the final bounding boxes, I later applied a heat map image, where every bounding box adds 1 to every pixel inside its bounds.
 Then I applied a threshold of >1 to the image, to get rid of false positive classifications.
 On the thresh hold image I used `scipy.ndimage.measurements.label()`to identify separate "blobs" in the image.
 Then for each label, I found the corresponding bounding box.
-This process is shown in the following image:
+This process of obtaining the heatmap is shown in the following image:

 ![](output_images\test1_scvModel_spatSz16_hogAll_heatMapFiltered.png)